 Parameters order (str | ('standard', snake\winding, priority) | ('grouped', groups)) - Specifies the desired ordering using one of the strings of the above tables.
 Alternatively, an ordering is specified by a tuple with first entry specifying a function, 'standard' for get\order() and 'grouped' for get\order\grouped(), and other arguments in the tuple as specified in the documentation of these functions.

 '''

 get_order() generates the order from equivalent priority and snake_winding.

 get_order_grouped() variant of get_order.

 plot_order() visualizes the resulting order.

 '''

-- ax (matplotlib.axes.Axes) The axes on which we should plot. - \\kwargs Keyword arguments for ax.arrow.
+- ax (matplotlib.axes.Axes) The axes on which we should plot. - \\kwargs Keyword arguments specifying the "arrowprops" of ax.annotate.